PACKAGE LEAFLET: INFORMATION FOR THE USER

 No special storage conditions are required.

-Store in the original packaging to protect it from light.
+Store in the original packaging to protect from light.

-Medicines should not be disposed of through the drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and unused medicines.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

-Composition of Noradrenalina B. Braun
+Composition of Noradrenaline B. Braun

-The active principle is L-noradrenaline.
+The active substance is L-noradrenaline.

 Each ml of solution contains 0.5 mg of L-norepinephrine base (equivalent to 1 mg of L-norepinephrine bitartrate).

-Appearance of the product and contents of the package
+Appearance of the product and packaging

 Ctra. de Terrassa, 121